May 25, 2016 |GERMAN (LINK) dvg

 Couturier appeals primarily to his brethren, the clerics of the Catholic Church, and accordingly in the pose of humility.
-When I read this, I think of all the hideous church rooms that I come across on holidays, especially in France.
-Although Couturier limits his criticism explicitly to the aesthetic side of spirituality, you can feel how far it can go.
-He talks about ‘us’ and ‘our’ crimes against foreign cultures, but he doesn’t want accuse himself, but indirectly the ghostly kitsch in the immediate vicinity.
-His reasoning leaves no doubt about it: they are ‘barbarians’ who don’t recognize spiritual culture in what is supposedly foreign and must destroy it.
+Reading his appeal, I think of all the the ghostly kitsch in hideous church rooms that I come across on holidays, especially in France.
+Explicitly Couturier limits his criticism to the aesthetic side of spirituality, but he adresses ‘us’ and ‘our’ crimes against foreign cultures.
+His reasoning leaves no doubt : his brethren are ‘barbarians’ who don’t recognize spiritual culture in what is supposedly foreign and must destroy it.

 We are not arguing: it may be that the faith could not be spread except at that price.
 (67) He repeats this one more time.
 But the price‘must have been too high.
 A pledge of guilt for crimes against culture – at that time actually unthinkable – seems indispensable to Couturier, although he uses the phrase But…. as basically a secondary matter: But it is important that we know and declare the value of what we forced these peoples to give up.
 Treasures of the poor, true treasures of the native soul, they were the witness and warrant of its dignity – its astonishing and pure flowers.
 (67)

 Of course there is an idealization in this.
 He tries (72) to prevent such a reproach:… these arts of fetishists and witch doctors could also, from the depths of their spells and their darkness, have taught us a lesson (72).